Wörthersee: Tourism

 In the early 19th century the marshy shores were home only to a handful of poor peasants.
 The opening of the Austrian Southern Railway line (Südbahn) to Klagenfurt in 1863, later extended to Villach along the northern shore, quickly turned the Wörthersee into an exclusive summer retreat for Vienna's nobility and wealthy bourgeoisie.
 Especially Velden and Pörtschach developed to main tourist resorts.

 Up to today, the Mediterranean climate and the clean, warm waters make Lake Wörth a popular tourist destination in summer.
 Although the region around the lake has been termed "Austria's Monte Carlo", in recent decades tourism around Lake Wörthersee has suffered from tough competition from package holidays to cheaper overseas destinations.
 As a response a number of local businesses have tried to focus on niches such as high quality tourism, family tourism or golf and horse-riding vacations.

 Most tourists visit the Lake in the months of July and August when water temperatures reach 25 °C. A large proportion of visitors return every summer and some own or rent holiday homes along the shore.
 The vast majority of visitors come from Vienna, northern Germany and the Netherlands.

-The largest Volkswagen and Audi car show in Europe, the Wörthersee GTi-Treffen (in English, "Wörthersee Meeting" or simply "Wörthersee"), has been held in the lakeside town of Reifnitz (usually in May) every year since 1981.
+The largest Volkswagen and Audi car show in Europe, the Wörthersee GTI-Treffen (in English, "Wörthersee Meeting" or simply "Wörthersee"), has been held in the lakeside town of Reifnitz (usually in May) every year from 1982 to 2021 (the 2022 event was cancelled due to the organisational problems).
+The municipality have announced in February 2023 that no GTI-Treffen would be permitted anymore.
+The organisers issued the statement: "the effects of climate change, the responsibility of political decision-makers for the preservation of ecosystems, and the need to align actions at all levels according to the principles of sustainability make it necessary to place the future design under new premises.
+On the basis of these considerations, we can state the municipality of Maria Worth will no longer host any conventional major automotive events in the next few years."